raeenh2002/Spades/README.md

 3) Copy the **data** and **survey** folder containing your data to the root folder of which your application server (Tomcat) is installed ("C:\Program Files\Apache Software Foundation\Tomcat #.#").

-      * The data folder contains folders of each year and inside are it's months and so on ("2015/01/...").
+   * The **survey** folder contains folders with exact dates for prompts ("2015-10-01/...").

-           * The files in these folders are the accelerometer data, battery data for both watch and phone along with annotation labels.
+   * The **data** folder contains folders of each year and inside are it's months and so on ("2015/01/...").

-      * The survey folder contains folders with exact dates for prompts ("2015-10-01/...").
+      * The files in the folders are accelerometer data, battery data for both watch and phone along with annotation labels.

 4) After that using a browser, go to the URL of which the war file is located (for Tomcat it will be **localhost:8080/Spades**).
 After a few minutes (depending on the size of your data), the chart will be drawn.
 Usually 15mins for 3 months of data.